 Students choosing to major in the Mathematical Sciences can choose to pursue either a Bachelor of Arts (BA) or a Bachelor of Science (BS).
 The Bachelor of Science degree requires students to complete an additional 16 quarter-hours of coursework in the natural or computer sciences.

 Undergraduate Mathematical Science majors can apply to enter one of our combined bachelor’s + master’s degree programs by the Spring of their junior year.
 These programs enable students to complete both a bachelor's degree and a master's degree in as few as five years.

 The Bachelor of Science in Mathematics & Computer Science is offered in conjunction with the Jarvis College of Computing and Digital Media.
 This joint program is designed to prepare students for graduate study in such areas of computer science as theoretical computer science, computer graphics, data analysis, artificial intelligence, and computational methods in applied mathematics and numerical analysis.
 This program is also designed to prepare students to compete for the more theoretical complex jobs found in computer software development.

-A minor in Mathematics or Statistics can be a fitting complement to a variety of degree programs throughout the university.
+A minor in Mathematics, Statistics, or Discrete Mathematics can be a fitting complement to a variety of degree programs throughout the university.